vmware-samples/vcenter-event-broker-appliance/docs/kb/contribute-appliance.md

   * [Packer](https://www.packer.io/intro/getting-started/install.html){:target="_blank"} (v1.6.3 or greater)
   * [jq](https://stedolan.github.io/jq/){:target="_blank"}
 * Development machine must have the firewall disabled for the duration of the build
+> **Note:** It has been seen that Packer can bind to an IPv6 on the development machine - you may wish to disable IPv6!
 * Development machine must be on the same L2 subnet as the target VM portgroup defined in `builder_host_portgroup` below